strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ```

 There is a several possible options which you can configure for the build.
-In `output` part, you need to specify output type either to `docker` for push into docker registry like quay.io or to `imagestream` to push image into internal Openshift image stream (openshift only).
+In `output` part, you need to specify output type either to `docker` for push into docker registry like `Docker Hub` or `Quay` or to `ImageStream` to push image into internal OpenShift image stream (OpenShift only).
-Output configuration also require image name and push secret in case the registry are private.
+Output configuration also require image name and push secret in case the registry are protected.
-The secret has to be deployed in the same namespace as KafkaConnect resource.
+The secret has to be deployed in the same namespace as `KafkaConnect` resource.
+You can find more information about how to create this secret in [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).

 In `plugins` part, you just need to list all connectors, which you want ot have in your image.
-Again, each item in the list has several options, which you need to specify like `name` of the plugin and `arttifacts` section with info needed for download and work with it.
+Again, each item in the list has several options, which you need to specify like `name` of the plugin and `artifacts` section with info needed for download and work with it.
 Artifact `type` could be either `zip`, `tgz` or `jar` and of course has to be same as artifact available on `url`.
 `sha512sum` is optional property, which is used for validation of downloaded artifact by Strimzi, if it's specified.